ruthwanglusi/SI507_final/README.md

 ## How to use

 1. Open a browser, go to address http://localhost:5000/
-2. Click on the state drop down list to see all the parks in that state
+2. Select a state in the drop-down list, then click 'submit state' to see all the parks in that state
-3. Click on one park type to see all the national parks of that type
+3. Select a type in the drop-down list, then click 'submit type' to see all the parks of that type
 4. Refresh the home page to see two new parks featured

 ## Routes in this application
-- `/` -> drop down menus to select state and type,also features 2 parks
+- `/` -> drop down menus to select state and type, 2 featured parks
 - `/state/(state name)` -> all the national parks in this state
 - `/type/(park type)` -> all the national parks of this type